Module overview

 Formal Lectures: will provide the theory underlying the structure, petrology and composition of the Earth's mantle.
 Outlines of the lectures are provided.
 Each lecture systematically covers the main concepts.
 Where relevant, lecturers' own research experience in the appropriate fields is brought into the lecturing sessions.
 References to applicable book chapters and/or relevant journal articles are provided as essential reading for each lecture.

-Practical sessions: will exemplify the theory and allow you to develop appropriate practical skills in geochemical and isotopic data analysis and interpretation, and the laboratory techniques available in the study of igneous and metamorphic rocks.
+Practical sessions: will exemplify the theory and allow you to develop appropriate practical skills.
+These skills will range from geochemical and isotopic data analysis and interpretation, to using laboratory techniques and GIS to understand volcanic deposits.

-Fieldcourse: A seven-day fieldcourse will also exemplify the theory and develop your investigative and interpretative field skills.
+Field course: A seven-day field course to Tenerife will also exemplify the theory and develop your investigative and interpretative field skills.
+An alternative virtual field course is an available option if required.

 A wide range of support can be provided for those students who have further or specific learning and teaching needs.